How should I report my student’s absence from school?

 How should I communicate with teachers and administrators?

 School email and phone contact information is posted on our website.
-Please provide teachers 24 hours to respond.
+Please provide teachers at least 24 hours to respond.

 How can I find out about my student’s classroom performance?